Here's How The New Tax Plan Could Hurt Graduate Students

 - Tax bills for death and disability: The House plan would put an end to forgiving student debt because of death or disability.

+Carnegie Mellon University, a private school in Pittsburgh known for programs in science and technology, is one of the many schools — including Boston University — speaking out.

-CMU sent faculty an email saying they were monitoring how the bill would impact students and faculty.
+CMU sent faculty an email saying it was monitoring how the bill would impact students and faculty.

-"Any provision that would make higher education more costly for students, effectively reducing access, will harm American families and undermine the mission of higher education and CMU," wrote Interim President Farnam Jahanian.
+"Any provision that would make higher education more costly for students, effectively reducing access, will harm American families and undermine the mission of higher education and CMU," wrote interim President Farnam Jahanian.
 "That includes proposals to tax graduate student stipends, eliminate tax deductions for student loans, or reduce incentives for employers to contribute to tuition."

 He said there are long-term benefits to investing in graduate students.